 Any decades-old tree has probably been through a lot: It has likely withstood droughts, deluges, and a pest or two.
-Currently, the nonagenarian Norway spruce in London’s Trafalgar Square—which came of age in the woods near a lake called Trollvann, in Oslo—is facing yet another threat: It’s being bullied on Twitter for looking less than cheerful.
+The nonagenarian Norway spruce that loomed over London’s Trafalgar Square in 2019 came of age in the woods near a lake called Trollvann, in Oslo.
+Once it arrived in England, it faced a new threat: being bullied on Twitter for looking less than cheerful.

 Every year, Norway gifts England a Christmas tree, in gratitude for assistance in World War II.
-This year’s specimen was supposed to delight visitors and draw merrymakers to Trafalgar Square—and while plenty of revelers are indeed stopping by, the spindly thing is also fending off some grinches, one of whom described the tree as “patchier than my beard,” NPR reported.
-Several cities’ evergreen attractions have been the butt of online jokes.
-New York City’s Rockefeller Center tree sometimes doesn’t look so hot, either, and in 2017, Rome’s 72-footer earned the unfortunate nickname Spelacchio, which the New York Times translated as “mangy.”
-By the end of its run, its branches looked like the exhausted bristles of a toothbrush destined for the trash bin.
+The 2019 specimen was supposed to delight visitors and draw merrymakers to Trafalgar Square—and while plenty of revelers did stop by, the spindly thing also fended off some grinches, one of whom described the tree as “patchier than my beard,” NPR reported.
+Several other cities’ evergreen attractions have been the butt of similar online jokes.
+New York City’s Rockefeller Center tree sometimes doesn’t look so hot, either, and in 2017, Rome’s 72-footer earned the unfortunate nickname Spelacchio, which The New York Times translated as “mangy.”
+By the end of its run, the tree’s branches looked like the exhausted bristles of a toothbrush destined for the trash bin.

 Donald Leopold, a professor at the SUNY College of Environmental Science and Forestry in Syracuse, New York, says there’s a simple explanation: Many big-city centerpieces are wild-grown Norway spruce, which “is probably the single worst species” you could choose.